-Number of Shares to Sell = Tax Liability / Exercise Price.
+Number of Shares to Sell = Tax Liability / Fair Market Value at Exercise

 In this scenario, an immediate exercise and sell of 17,150 shares would generate the cash required to cover the tax liability.
 It would also leave you with 32,850 shares, valued at $1,642,500.

 6 – You May Owe Even More Tax Later

 If we kept using our example above, you’d retain 32,850 shares with a value of $1,642,500 after doing your cashless exercise to cover your tax bill.
 The amount claimed on your W2 determines their cost basis, which is important because it will determine any future gains or losses.

 Over time, the value of the shares you keep will likely fluctuate with the markets.
 Any future gain or loss (over or under the cost basis) will be taxed as a capital asset subject to short and long-term capital gains rates.

 Should you hold the shares for longer than 1 year from the date of exercise, any gains will be taxed as preferential long-term capital gain treatment.
 If you sell in less than one year, ordinary income tax rates apply.